particuleio/website/content/blog/flux-kustomize.en.md

 #### Flux deployment

-In this first time, we have two `values` Helm files which will help us to deploy two Flux instances into our cluster.
+First, we have two `values` Helm files which will help us to deploy two Flux instances into our cluster.
 Yes we use Helm to deploy Flux.

 * `flux-preprod`